-One of the early symptoms of lupus is a low-grade fever for no apparent reason.
+One of the early symptoms of lupus is a low grade fever for no apparent reason.
 Because it may hover somewhere between 98.5˚F (36.9˚C) and 101˚F (38.3˚C), you might not think to see a doctor.
 People with lupus may experience this type of fever off and on.

 Thinning hair is often one of the first symptoms of lupus.
 Hair loss is the result of inflammation of the skin and scalp.
 Some people with lupus lose hair by the clump.
 More often, hair thins out slowly.
 Some people also have thinning of the beard, eyebrows, eyelashes, and other body hair.
 Lupus can cause hair to feel brittle, break easily, and look a bit ragged, earning it the name “lupus hair.”

 One of the most visible symptoms of lupus is a butterfly-shaped rash that appears over the bridge of the nose and on both cheeks.
-About 50 percent of people with lupus have this rash.
-It can occur suddenly or appear after exposure to sunlight.
-Sometimes the rash appears just before a flare-up.
+About

 Over time, breathing issues from lupus can shrink lung size.
 Ongoing chest pain and shortness of breath characterize this condition.
 It’s sometimes called vanishing (or shrinking lung syndrome).
 The diaphragmatic muscles are so weak they appear to move up in CT scan images, according to the Lupus Foundation of America.

 People with lupus can develop a kidney inflammation called nephritis.
 Inflammation makes it harder for the kidneys to filter toxins and waste from the blood.
-According to the Lupus Foundation of America, nephritis usually begins within five years of the start of lupus.
+According to the Lupus Foundation of America, nephritis usually begins within 5 years of the start of lupus.